Spearwood

 Spearwood was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Spearwood has high cultural diversity with 26.1% speaking a language other than English at home and 36.4% born overseas.
-Christianity is the main religion, comprising 57.2%.
-Judaism is overrepresented at 0.2%, compared to Greater Perth's 0.3%.
+The suburb of Spearwood exhibits high cultural diversity, with 26.1% of residents speaking a language other than English at home and 36.4% born outside Australia.
+Christianity is the primary religion, followed by 57.2% of the local population.
+The most prominent religious overrepresentation is Judaism, which accounts for 0.2% of residents compared to 0.3% across Greater Perth.

 Frequently Asked Questions - Diversity